Zi7ar21/starflood/README.md

 ### Building the Code

-First, create a directory for the build files.
+First, create a directory for the build.
+The recommended default is `build` (already in the [.gitignore](.gitignore)).
+You can create it now (if it doesn't already exist):

 ```sh
 mkdir -p build